 Therefore, this handbook is a guide to the academic policies, procedures and services of International Educational Center.
 It is provided as a resource to answer questions that relate to the many regulations that govern the academic life of students.
 This handbook also contains a description of the services provided by IEC as well as a summary of relevant policy statements.
 We hope you find this handbook useful.
 If you need additional information please consult our academic or administrative staff.
 We will also assist you with concerns relating to your immigration status.

-We want all of you” feel at home” at IEC because we believe that not being anxious about life in a new place will help you to be able to learn well in order to be successful in whatever goals you have set for yourselves.
+We want all of you feel at home at IEC because we believe that not being anxious about life in a new place will help you to be able to learn well in order to be successful in whatever goals you have set for yourselves.

 Good luck and continued success.